 Welcome to my website

 I am a digital researcher focused on the relationships between social media, communities, and social action.
 I am interested in what people and places are becoming with digital technologies and how communities and neighbourhoods are changing with social media.
 My work is driven by the pressing need to address social inequality, urban inequity and climate change.
-I often focus on issues that are important to working class women given my own gender identity and class background.

 My approach to research is often participatory, creative, activist and digital.
 In 2018, I co-edited ‘Doing Research In and On the Digital: Research Methods Across Fields of Inquiry’ (Routledge) and have published on new materialist and scholar-activist practices for researching with responsibility and care for communities and planet.